Phil Barry, Director TDB Advisory

 Phil has also chaired a number of government reviews, including the Parliamentary Appropriations Review Committee (with Sir Douglas Kidd); the Technical Advisory Group on Air Quality Standards; and strategic reviews of AgResearch, ESR, GNS Science and Plant and Food NZ.
 He has also acted as mediator or arbitrator on a number of commercial transactions.

 As a former Director at the Treasury and Advisor at the Department of the Prime Minister and Cabinet, Phil provided strategic advice and led the implementation of structural change and regulatory reform in significant parts of the New Zealand economy.
 Major projects Phil had a key role in include the formation of Fonterra; the privatisations of Auckland and Wellington International Airports; and the financial restructuring and commercialisation of numerous state trading enterprises.
 During the mid-1990s, Phil served as Counsellor Economic in New Zealand’s Permanent Delegation to the OECD in Paris.

 Phil is a member of the International Monetary Fund’s panel of Fiscal Experts and advises the government of Georgia on SOE-related matters.
-Phil is a chartered member of the NZ Institute of Directors and a Director of NZ Football and Wellington Water.
+Phil is a chartered member of the NZ Institute of Directors, a Director of Wellington Water and the Deputy Chairman at NZ Football.